embedly/embedly-ios/README.rst

     // Alternatively if you are an Embedly Pro User Embedly *embedly = [[Embedly alloc] initWithKey:@"yourProKeyHere"];

+    // Alternatively if you are an Embedly Pro User and know what endpoint you want to use Embedly *embedly = [[Embedly alloc] initWithKey:@"yourProKeyHere" andEndpoint:@"preview"];

 * Call the Embedly API with a URL String or array of URLs::

     // one URL